epilot-dev/docs/docs/webhooks.md

 ```
 - Include Changed Attributes
   - shows the ***changed*** added|deleted|updated attributes ***after*** the event
+  - important note: this will only be included if the event is a change event e.g. an `Entity update: Opportunity` automation trigger.
+Manual trigger will not fill changed attribures.
 - Include Activity
 - Include Relations
   - **hydrated** relations to other entities